Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-NetworkArchitecture.md

 # Network Architecture Considerations

 Enterprise-Scale Analytics promises the possibility to easily share and access datasets across multiple data domains and Data Landing Zones without critical bandwith limitations and without creating multiple copies of the same dataset.
-To deliver on that promise, different network designs were considered, evaluated and tested.
+To deliver on that promise, different network designs had to be considered, evaluated and tested to make sure that these are compatible with the existing Hub and Spoke and vWAN deployments of corporations.
 Based on the current capabilities of Azure Networking Services it is recommended to rely on a meshed network architecture.
 What this means is that it is recommended to setup vnet peering between

 1. The Connectivity Hub and Data Management Zone,
 2. The Connectivity Hub and each Data Landing Zone,